0xCAFEDECAF/VanBus/README.md

 ## 🎈 Description <a name = "description"></a>

-This module allows you to receive packets on the "VAN" bus of your Peugeot or Citroen vehicle.
+This module allows you to receive and transmit packets on the "VAN" bus of your Peugeot or Citroen vehicle.

 VAN bus is pretty similar to CAN bus.
 It was used in many cars (Peugeot, Citroen) made by PSA.